open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 There are a few more Collector components you can implement to monitor Kubernetes, including Kubernetes-specific ones as well as general-use processors, such as the batch, memory limiter, and resource processors.
-You can read more about them [here](docs/kubernetes/collector/components/).
+To learn more, see [Important Components for Kubernetes](/docs/kubernetes/collector/components/).

 After you’ve configured the components in your Collector config file, you need to enable them within the [pipelines](/docs/collector/configuration/#pipelines)